Michael Arango became head coach of the CUC men's soccer team prior to the 2017 season.

-citing him for his "knowledge of the game, passion and ability to teach the game."
-His work with the women's team included working with Brown to create daily training plans, leading postseason evaluations for freshmen players and assisting with the team's recruiting efforts.
+Arango came to Concordia-Chicago in 2015 as an assistant coach for the women's soccer team.
+His work with the women's team included working to create daily training plans, leading postseason evaluations for freshmen players and assisting with the team's recruiting efforts.
 Off the field, Arango also helped the winter's futsal events, which has been a popular campus event in its first few years.

 Arango currently works with Chicago Fire Juniors City with the High School players.
 He was was the Boys Director of Coaching for Campton United SC in St. Charles, IL.
 While there, he helped create a comprehensive club curriculum, worked with coaches to create a philosophy and program style of play, led the boys' program into the Midwest Developmental League (one of the tops in the country) and helped with the College Showcase event hosted by the club.
 The boys' programs won multiple state titles, earned multiple regional berths and were two-time Disney College Showcase Finalists.

 Arango, who holds a United States Soccer Federation (USSF) A License, has been involved with the Illinois Youth Soccer Association (IYSA) Olympic Development Program as both a head and assistant coach since 2004 and is part of the USYSA Region II staff (ODP).
 He is certified to teach the USSF National D and E courses and is currently on the IYSA Coaching Education staff.
 He has also been involved with the Olympic Development Program as part of the Midwest Region staff and IYSA State Staff.
 He is a certified Grassroots Instructor with US Soccer and teaches the Grassroots and National D Courses.